Watch / Book Overviews / New Testament Overviews

 2 Timothy

-2 Timothy is Paul's last letter.
-It was written as encouragement to Timothy, challenging him to fully accept his calling despite the suffering and hardship that come with this life.
-The letter also reminds Timothy to maintain faith and hope in Jesus' resurrection and raise faithful leaders who will teach the good news about Jesus.
-Paul tells Timothy that through following Jesus, believers will experience challenges, suffering, risk, tension, discomforts, and struggles.
-In those dark and difficult moments, Jesus' presence, love, and faithfulness can become tangible and real.
+2 Timothy is Paul’s last letter.
+It was written to encourage Timothy, challenging him to fully accept his calling despite the suffering and hardship that come with this life.
+The letter also reminds Timothy to maintain faith and hope in Jesus’ resurrection and raise faithful leaders who will teach the good news about Jesus.

 7:46